 Another important point is that the extra fees and commissions won’t make a big difference on a small scale, but they will as trading scales up.
 For example, if you were trying to trade 70-80 micro contracts at the same time, you would run into some issues with the fees and commissions.
 As your trading business or account scales up, you shouldn’t be using micros anymore and you can transition into full contracts.

 Micro contracts may seem intimidating at first, but really they’re just a way to get a small amount of exposure to a superior product, such as the futures market.
 Micro e-mini futures are 1/10th the size of the full contracts and allow you to trade the futures without taking on too much exposure.

-If you want to take your trading to the next level, don’t miss my exclusive FREE video training available here for a limited time.
+If you liked this blog post and want to take your trading to the next level make sure to check out our video and our in-depth free training.
 I hope to see you there, happy trading, and watch your risk.